intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

 This is the rc-6 in mode 6a, 32 bits.
 The upper 16 bits are the vendor, and the lower 16 bits are the vendor-specific bits.
 This protocol is for the Microsoft MCE variant (vendor = 0x800f).
-The toggle bit in the protocol itself is ignored, and the 16th bit should be takes as the toggle bit.
+The toggle bit in the protocol itself is ignored, and the 16th bit should be taken as the toggle bit.

 sharp (RC_PROTO_SHARP)